tobega/tailspin-v0/TailspinReference.md

 You can use the `::raw` message on a tagged identifier to get the base value without the tag, when you need to.

+If you want to create a value with a tag, you need to first assign it to the desired key and then retrieve the value.
+E.g. `(id:1234) -> $::value` and `{id:1234} -> $.id` will both attach the tag "id" to the number 1234.

 ## Built-in messages
 All objects
 * `$::hashCode` returns a hash code consistent with equality.